-Apart from the registration application form, other documents that are needed to be submitted to the Business Register Agency in order to incorporate the LP are documents in accordance with Law and receipt of payment for the registration fee credited to the Business Register Agency.
+Apart from the registration application form, other documents that are needed to be submitted to the Business Register Agency in order to incorporate the LP are documents in accordance with law and receipt of payment for the registration fee credited to the Business Register Agency.

-Required documentation relates to the proof of identity of the founder- photocopy of the ID card or passport of the physical person and/or excerpt from the registry where the legal subject is registered, Articles of Association of the LP with certified signature of the founder, bank receipt of the payment of the initial investment assets to the interim account or certified affidavit that funds for the initial investment have been provided, founders' Agreement on the value of the contributions in kind of the limited partner in case it is not already contained in the Articles of Association on the appointment of the representative in case it is not contained in the Articles of Association and Certified signature of the representatives.
+Required documentation relates to the proof of identity of the founder- photocopy of the ID card or passport of the physical person and/or excerpt from the registry where the legal subject is registered.
+Agreement on incorporation of the LP with certified signature of the founder, bank receipt of the payment of the initial capital in case it is being paid before the incorporation of the partnership, or the founders' agreement on the value of the contribution in kind ofin case it is being entered before the incorporation of the partnership, decision on the appointment of the representative in case it is not contained in the Agreement on incorporation.